marc-henrard/algorithmic-differentiation-book/README.md

 algorithmic-differentiation-book
 ============

-Tutorial for the book "Algorithmic Differentiation in Finance Explained" by Marc Henrard.
-To appear.
+Tutorial for the book:

-The first draft of the book is now finished and is under review.
+Marc Henrard, *Algorithmic Differentiation in Finance Explained*, Palgrave, July 2017.

+Information related to the book are available on the [author's blog](http://multi-curve-framework.blogspot.com).

 Request for training based on this material can be addressed to the author.